From a Culture of Whispers to a Speak-up Culture

 Organisations trapped in a culture of hushed concerns and muted voices risk making decisions with incomplete information, allowing hidden vulnerabilities to fester.
 When employees hesitate to speak up, risk signals go unnoticed until they escalate into full-blown crises.
 The shift away from whispers begins with leadership fostering an environment of trust, actively listening to employees, and creating a speak-up culture at work where individuals feel heard and valued.

-Leaders must recognise that a whisper culture does not emerge in isolation—it is typically the result of leadership behaviours, whether intentional or unintentional.
+Leaders must recognise that a whisper culture does not emerge in isolation.
+It is typically the result of leadership behaviours, whether intentional or unintentional.
 Failing to invite challenge, discouraging dissent through subtle cues, or reacting defensively to bad news can reinforce silence.
 In that context the sentence “We are all in nice people” is at best naïve and at worth an unintentional call to silence “perceived dissent”.
 Risk-aware leaders must ask themselves:

 Are we unknowingly signalling that certain concerns should not be raised?